First we got The Bomb and that was good 'Cause we love peace and motherhood Then Russia got The Bomb, but that's OK

-Weber's Starfire series showcases realistically depicted arms races spurred on by the current conflict, with specific technologies and tactics being designed to counter the enemy's latest gimmick, while at the same time still managing to follow the respective races' (often) wildly divergent military doctrines.
-This seems to be Author Appeal for Weber; it also shows up in a Giving Radio To The Romans set-up in the Safehold books, and in his standalone novel The Excalibur Alternative.
+- Weber's Starfire series showcases realistically depicted arms races spurred on by the current conflict, with specific technologies and tactics being designed to counter the enemy's latest gimmick, while at the same time still managing to follow the respective races' (often) wildly divergent military doctrines.
+This seems to be Author Appeal for Weber; it also shows up in a Giving Radio to the Romans set-up in the Safehold books, and in his standalone novel The Excalibur Alternative.

 Safehold in particular is all about invoking this trope, as the main character Merlin Athrawes tries to bring the Lost Colony of Safehold out of its Medieval Stasis by helping introduce innovations to one country and prompt the rest to try and catch up.

-Subverted in the Arthur C. Clarke short story Superiority, where the side which tries out the new technology in battle (without adequate field tests) loses.
-This was a clear allegory for World War II and the German investment in "superweapons" as compared to the Allied investment in, for lack of a better term, MnogoTanks (for both the US and USSR).
+- Subverted in the Arthur C. Clarke short story Superiority, where the side which tries out the new technology in battle (without adequate field tests) loses.
+This was a clear allegory for World War II and the German investment in "superweapons" and over-engineered supertanks as compared to the Allied investment in, for lack of a better term, Mnogo Tanksnote (for both the US and USSR).
 Lesson: In industrial war, industrial capacity is more important than the quality of the weapons.
 Unless, of course, your weapon is The Bomb...

-Computer War, by Mack Reynolds, is similar to Superiority.
+- Computer War, by Mack Reynolds, is similar to Superiority.
 For example, the advanced side uses alarms that can detect laser fire to help guard their buildings — which are useless, as the saboteurs use bows and arrows to kill the guards.
 Also, although this side has a massive conventional military advantage, the weaker side is winning by fighting guerrilla-style, and only in easily defensible terrain (mountains, swamps).

-Played with in Philip K. Dick's The Zap Gun, where a pair of weapons designers, one on each side of the Cold War, are continually coming up with what are ostensibly new weapons.
+- Played with in Philip K Dick's The Zap Gun, where a pair of weapons designers, one on each side of the Cold War, are continually coming up with what are ostensibly new weapons.
 In reality, though, everything they come up with is immediately repurposed into harmless knick-knacks.
 This helps keep the Cold War cold, but proves disastrous once aliens invade, and the world is defenseless.
 They end up getting the aliens to leave by getting them addicted to a video game.

-In the German pulp Sci Fi series Perry Rhodan (started in 1961 and still running), the story started with the title character, Perry Rhodan, being the first human to land on the moon.
+- In the German pulp Sci-Fi series Perry Rhodan (started in 1961 and still running), the story started with the title character, Perry Rhodan, being the first human to land on the moon.
 10 issues in, he was commanding an interstellar cruiser, and in another ten issues in he achieved immortality.